 What the early church preached

-When Paul and Barnabas preached and performed miracles at Lystra, the reaction of the people betrayed just how steeped they were in polytheism: "When the crowd saw what Paul had done, they shouted in the Lycaonian language, `The gods have come down to us in human form!'
-Barnabas they called Zeus, and Paul they called Hermes because he was the chief speaker" (Acts 14:11-12).
+When Paul and Barnabas preached and performed miracles at Lystra, the reaction of the people showed how steeped they were in polytheism: “When the crowd saw what Paul had done, they shouted in the Lycaonian language, ‘The gods have come down to us in human form!’
+Barnabas they called Zeus, and Paul they called Hermes because he was the chief speaker” (Acts 14:11-12).
 Hermes and Zeus were two gods in the Greek pantheon.
-Both the Greek and Roman pantheons were well known in the New Testament world, and the worship of the Greek and Roman gods was widespread.
+The Greek and Roman pantheons were well known in the New Testament world, and worship of the Greek and Roman gods was widespread.